 ARTICLE 1.
-REFEREE
+REFEREE, UMPIRE

-- A. When passer retreats, remain wide and deeper than the potential passer.
-R is solely responsible for intentional grounding.
+- R - A. When passer retreats, remain wide and deeper than the potential passer.
+If passer is not threatened, observe legality of blocks in the offensive backfield and by line keys.
+R is solely responsible for intentional grounding and should use bean bag to mark the spot of the pass if needed to confer with other officials.
 He may consult with other officials on the position of eligible receivers.
 Remain behind line to observe legality of the throw and action against the passer.
 After the passer throws the ball, continue to observe him until there is no threat of a foul.
 Ensure that passer is not roughed or thrown roughly to the ground.
 Verbally alert defenders when passer has released the ball.
 Continue to observe offensive and defensive action behind the line before moving out of the area.
 Other officials will cover play downfield.
-With help from the H/L, determine whether pass is forward or backward and give appropriate signal.
-Move to spot of pass; if illegal, drop flag while continuing to officiate. - B. Check legality of numbers of interior offensive linemen at the snap.
+With help from the H, L, determine whether pass is forward or backward and give appropriate signal.
+Move to spot of pass.
+If illegal, drop flag while continuing to official will be primarily responsible to determine legality and ensuing action. - U B. Check legality of numbers of interior offensive linemen at the snap.
 Observe action of players on and directly behind the neutral zone, illegal advance of ineligibles and assist with trapped and buttonhook passes.
 When U reads a forward pass play, he should step toward the line of scrimmage.
-This removes him as a target and opens up his area for shallow drag-pass patterns.
+This removes him as a target and opens up his area for shallow drag- pass patterns.
 This position permits U to observe linemen moving illegally downfield.
 After observing play of linemen and their contact with up blocking backs, pivot to assist on low trajectory and short passes over the center of the line.
 Know where ball first touches anything on forward pass.
 Use signal #11 when appropriate.
 Assist R in determining legality of forward passer.

-ARTICLE 3.
-HEAD LINE-JUDGE, LINE JUDGE
+ARTICLE 2.
+HEAD LINE-JUDGE, LINE JUDGE, BACK JUDGE